How to Come Out As Lesbian, Gay, Bisexual or Transgender

 Many lesbian, gay, bisexual and transgender people find it important to disclose their sexual orientation to those close to them.
 Known as coming out, this is often a very positive experience but it can also be challenging.

 When the time feels right, choose one person to come out to first – someone you trust and think will be supportive.
-This will make it easier to tell other people later.
+This will make it easier to tell other people later – This section is the product of the service specialists’ endeavors Sultry Escapades.

 Know Yourself